-SKIIIS S-100 Collaborate with others to share ideas, decisions, and responsibilities in groups.
-S-102 Interact fairly and respectfully with others.
-S-103 Make decisions that reflect care, concern, and responsibility for the environment.
-S-104 Consider the rights and opinions of others during interactions.
-S-203 Select and use appropriate tools and technologies to accomplish tasks.
-S-301 Consider advantages and disadvantages of solutions to a problem.
-S-303 Revise ideas and opinions based on new information.
-S-400 Listen actively to others to understand their perspectives.
-S-401 Use language that is respectful of human diversity.
-S-402 Support their ideas and opinions with information or observations.
+00 Collaborate with others to share ideas, decisions, and responsibilities in groups.
+02 Interact fairly and respectfully with others.
+03 Make decisions that reflect care, concern, and responsibility for the environment.
+04 Negotiate constructively with others to build consensus. )3 Select and use appropriate tools and technologies to accomplish tasks.
+1 Consider advantages and disadvantages of solutions to a problem.
+Evaluate personal assumptions based on new information and ideas. ) Listen actively to others to understand their perspectives.
+Use language that is respectful of human diversity.
+2 Support their ideas and opinions with information or observations.